The Fruit of The Spirit

 But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.
 (ESV)

-The fruit of the Spirit are core to the nature of the Christian.
-Love, joy, peace, patience, etc. These characteristics should be ours and increasing.
-They have a tremendous impact on ourselves, others, and our service to our God.
-As Dr. Martyn Lloyd-Jones explores this subject in this serrmon on John 1;12-13, he challenges us to examine the real fruit exposed when a person is under pressure.
+The fruits of the Spirit are core to the nature of the Christian – love, joy, peace, patience, etc. These characteristics should be in the Christian and increasing.
+They have a tremendous impact on oneself, others, and in service to God.
+As Dr. Martyn Lloyd-Jones explores this subject in this sermon on John 1:12–13, he challenges the listener to examine the real fruit exposed when a person is under pressure.
 A true Christian will demonstrate the fruit of the Spirit.
-As we face suffering, trial, discipline, and persecution, it will reveal the nature that is being built within us as a Christian.
+As a Christian faces suffering, trial, discipline, and persecution, it will reveal the nature that is being built within.
 Do trials and sufferings produce perseverance, longsuffering, and hope?
-When you are cut do you bleed the fruit of the Spirit?
-When you are reviled do you revile in return?
-Or do you entrust yourself to God who judges justly?
-Does the pressures of life reveal a growing patience, kindness, and gentleness growing in your soul?
-Dr. Lloyd-Jones goes through some of the most referenced fruits of the Spirit, one by one, illustrating and applying each one to the life of the Christian.
-All the while he exhorts us to carefully and prayerfully examine our own life to see whether the pressures of life reveal a new creation in our soul or a soul in need of new life!
+When one is cut, do they bleed the fruit of the Spirit?
+When they are reviled, do they revile in return?
+Does the Christian entrust themselves to God who judges justly?
+Do the pressures of life reveal a growing patience, kindness, and meekness that is growing in the soul?
+Dr. Lloyd-Jones focuses on some of the most referenced fruits of the Spirit, illustrating and applying each one to the life of the Christian.
+He exhorts the Christian to carefully and prayerfully examine their own life to see whether the pressures of life reveal a new creation in the soul or a soul in need of new life.

 About Dr. Martyn Lloyd-Jones